NativeScript/nativescript-angular/PULL_REQUEST_TESTS.md

 ### Travis

-This build compiles the `nativescript-angular` plugin and builds the [tests](https://github.com/NativeScript/nativescript-angular/tree/master/tests) app for Android.
+This builds the `nativescript-angular` package and the [tests](https://github.com/NativeScript/nativescript-angular/tree/master/tests) app for Android.
 Please, refer to the [.travis.yml](https://github.com/NativeScript/nativescript-angular/blob/master/.travis.yml) config file for complete information.

 ### Jenkins

 More extensive tests execute in Jenkins CI.
-The table below describes how to trigger and the location of the app/tests of all builds available to execute tests on pull requests.
+As it is an internal environment, these builds cannot be triggered from people outside the NativeScript organization.
+In order to trigger a build mannually, you need to comment inside the pull request.
+The table below describes the comment messages and the locations of the app/tests of all builds available to execute tests on pull requests.

 |Comment             |Description|
 |:------------------:|:---------:|